10 Cheap Or Free Things To Do In St Louis, Missouri

 Another famous case was that of Virginia Minor, a woman who attempted to vote in a St Louis election in 1872 and was arrested.

 On the day we visited The Old Courthouse, preparations were underway for a Naturalization ceremony where new citizens take an oath of allegiance to the USA.
+That’s something memorable on the list of Things to do in St Louis for those people.

 Old Court House, St Louis, Missouri.
 Admission: Free